riverback/Awesome-Concept-Bottleneck-Models/README.md

 (images from IntCEMs, highlighting the interpretability and intervention ability of CBM architectures)

-## Papers sorted by research focus
+## Papers Sorted by Research Focus

 ### Architecture Improvements